Getting Started

 |---|---|

 | ADMIN | Full access.
-Can create organization-level resources, manage settings, and manage organization-level integrations. |
+Can create organization-level resources, manage settings, and manage organization-level integrations.
+Only an ADMIN can act at the organization ownership level. |

-| EDITOR | Can create and manage their own resources.
-Read-only access to sandboxes and settings. |
+| EDITOR | Can create and manage their own agents, channels, jobs, skills, and Custom Apps.
+Can read and upload to sandboxes they created.
+Read-only access to settings.
+Cannot create organization-level resources. |

 Resource Roles and Exceptions